glennhenry/cs-notes/docs/data-structures-and-algorithms/08-tree/tree.md

 - **Splitting** : Splitting occurs when a node becomes overfull, meaning it exceeds its maximum capacity of keys.
 In this case, the overfull node is divided into two separate nodes, and a median key is chosen to become the separator key that will be moved to the parent node.

 - **Merging** : Merging occurs when a node becomes underfull, meaning it has fewer keys than the minimum required.
 In this case, the underfull node is merged with a sibling node, effectively reducing the number of nodes in the tree.

+Inserting a new key involves finding the appropriate position in the tree to insert.
+Deleting a key from a B-tree involves finding the key and removing it.